pradoprojects/pradoprojects/README.md

 #### *_But why GitHub?_*

-> Because it’s collaborative, cross-functional, adaptive, accessible, user-centered, and project-oriented!
-All the things I strive to be as a UX Specialist.✌
+> Because it’s collaborative, cross-functional, adaptive, accessible, user-centered, and project-oriented — all qualities I strive to bring to my work as a UX Specialist. ✌️

 <br>